 Why is lawn feed so important?

 The average gardener trims their garden with the lawn mower twenty times a year.
 Since you mow the grass regularly, the grass needs some fibre in the soil to help it grow back stronger.
 Fertiliser is just that, and is needed to replenish the nutrients that have been extracted from the soil.
-If you have a busy with children and pets running around it, turf fertiliser will help keep the lawn looking green and thick even after a day’s worth of use.
+If you have a busy garden with children and pets running around it, fertiliser will help keep the lawn looking green and thick even after a day’s use.

 Tips if your lawn was laid in spring